JustSomeBeans/Okiner/README.md

 - View Channels

 `DISCORD_APPLICATION_ID` can be added to `.env` so the bot can log a ready-to-use invite URL at startup.

-Note: Discord does not expose "Bypass Slowmode" as a standalone OAuth permission value in the same way as the other permissions listed above.
-The project documents it here because it is part of the intended bot capability set, but the generated invite URL only includes the explicit permission flags available through the Discord API.

 The bot also expects the following gateway intents to be enabled in the Discord Developer Portal and in code: